zphixon/nccl/README.md

 key
     value

-# supports comments
-# must be on a line their own
-# has no data types

-bools
+bool one
     t

-    f
-    yes
-    no
-    maybe?
+bool too
+    false

 ints
     5280
-    299_792_458
-    14.3
-    23
+        thirteen
+    1738
+        fetty wap

 dates
     2017-03-21
+        all sorts
     20170321T234442+0400
+        gotta parse 'em yourself
     2017-03-21T23:44:42+04
+        in the name of
     tomorrow
+        simplicity

 strings
-    are bare words unless
+    are bare words
+        unless
+    they have
-    they have a colon
+        a colon
+    "in which case:"
-    "in which case: just use quotes"
+        just use quotes
-    """"""" this is still valid"
+    "this is"
+        "still valid"
-    this too"""
+    this
+        """too"""

 lists
     juan
         deaux
     key
         value
     3
         false

 schema
     must be a top-level key
         looks like normal
     default value
         in fact is normal!
     more things
         other default
-    no default value

 inherit from: schema
     uses colon
+        to inherit
     more things
         override default
-    no default value
+    default value
-        you lie!
+        override again

 indentation?
     four spaces
+        sorry haters
     no tabs
+        this is the real indent style

 server
     domain